Are Mopeds and Scooters Considered Motorcycles? - Jones Law Group - Your Lawyers for Life

 How Are These Vehicles Classed in Florida?

-Florida doesn’t make a distinction between motorcycles and motor scooters.
+Florida doesn’t make a distinction between motorcycles and motorscooters.
 If a vehicle’s engine has a displacement of 50cc or more, it’s considered a motorcycle.
 While mopeds aren’t considered motorcycles, they still need to be registered.
 Riders also can’t legally operate a moped on a sidewalk or a bicycle lane.

 What are the Licensing Requirements for Each Vehicle?

-In order to legally ride a moped on a public road in Florida, you have to be at least 16 years old and have a Class E driver’s license.
+To legally ride a moped on a public road in Florida, you have to be at least 16 years old and have a Class E driver’s license.

 You can obtain a motorcycle-only license if you prefer.
 This involves taking the same written test as if you were getting a Class E license, as well as a TLSAE (Traffic Law and Substance Abuse Education) course.